VimDrones/Vimdrones-Docs/docs/gcs.md

 ![Ground Station Interface](/static/gcs-takeoff.png "Ground Station Interface")

 * Reboot All: Reboot all the drones
-* Land: The drones will descend slowly and vertically to reach the launch in the show, when we click the button. (do not click it unless you know what it is!)
+* Land: The drones will automatically landing in current position (do not click it unless you know what it is!)

 * Turn On: Click the time to set the takeoff time, then click the **Turn On** button to finish the setting.
 The **Turn On** button will change to **Turn OFF** button, you could it to shut down the countdown setting.
 * Takeoff: When everything id Ok, Click the **Takeoff** button to begin your drone light show